 Can I compare ads from different media?

 When your ads appear simultaneously in different media (such as newspapers, radio, television, the Internet, direct mail or flyers), you should try to evaluate the relative effectiveness versus the cost of each.
-You can check one printed medium against the other by using companion ads — the same or almost identical ads.
+You can check one print medium against the other by using companion ads — the same or almost identical ads.

 Some of the ways to vary the copy are: combining the brand name with a word or words indicating the product type; tone of voice; speed of delivery; variations of picture, size and colour.
 Check your printed ads against each other as well as against your broadcast ads.

 Be careful that the copy variation is not so great that a different impression is received from each medium.
-Here you would, in effect, have two different ads.

 Are there short-term and long-term effects of advertising?